Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ### Link the Timing Manager to Sensor Interaces

-We need to link the sensor interfaces we wish to synchronize to with the [Timing Manager](/firmware/arch/timing-manager.md).
+We need to link the sensor interfaces we wish to synchronize with the [Timing Manager](/firmware/arch/timing-manager.md).
 In this tutorial, we will consider only the internal ADC (analog to digital converter) of the AMDC.
 However, in general, this can include other sensor peripherals, such as the encoder interface and AMDS.

-To link the ADC to the [Timing Manager](/firmware/arch/timing-manager.md), edit the  `...controller_init()` function to include the function call `timing_manager_enable_sensor(ADC)`:
+To link the ADC to the [Timing Manager](/firmware/arch/timing-manager.md), edit the  `app_controller_init()` function within `app_controller.c` to include the function call `timing_manager_enable_sensor(ADC)`:

-`app_controller.c`:
 ```C
 void app_controller_init(void)
 {